Qwant/erdapfel/README.md

 *note on mapbox-gl mock*: We include out mapbox-gl mock fork to emulate mapbox-gl behaviour with the advanced support of mocked event & poi.

+** hint** : When you debug or add new tests, you may want to launch puppeteer in non headless mode and keep the browser open.

 ## Doc
 You can generate the doc with `npm run doc`